 Please note: Screen reader users can use the quick key letter “H” to navigate article by article.
 You can also use your screen readers’ headings list keystroke for a list of article topics.

-We continue to closely monitor the COVID19 statistics.
-We are offering support remotely by phone and beginning to roll out remote group workshops. our instructors are available by appointment only for one-on-one assistance.
+Our staff is offering support remotely by phone, and in some cases, in-person.
+Our instructors, Cody, Joe and Eleni, are available by appointment only for one-on-one assistance.
 How services are provided – in-person, remote or in-home–will be determined on an individual basis between our instructors and clients.
-We have protocols in place – temperature checks, mask wearing at all times and social distancing for one-on-one appointments.
-To make an appointment with an instructor, please call our office.
+Protocols for in-person visits are in place to protect everyone including temperature checks, mandatory masks at all times and social distancing.
+Our volunteer technology tutor, Marv, is also available remotely, by appointment, for assistance with iPhones, Victor Reader Stream and screen readers.
+We are offering remote group workshops on various topics on our new conference call line, 312-809-1004.
+Check our website calendar for upcoming events.
+To make an appointment with an instructor or tutor, please call our office.
+Our Product Center is closed for walk-ins, but we are accepting phone orders.
 We hope these accommodations provide you with the support you need until we can get back to a full complement of services.
 Be safe!